alexeyneu/base58_2048/howto.md

 in windows you should have `libcrypto.dll` next to `.exe` files. included to binaries here Also can be found in poco project or in compiled and linked openssl sources Any edition where it's called so will work for sure
 wif key is 27 words.
 24 words or less with `-wif24` option.
 `-hex32_24` option is for tranfering private keys in hex
-`-secretkey` is for cryptocurrencies that use edwards25519 curve. say if you wanna account on `mango markets`.  `[]` thing is supported in mfc edition but not here. too long to be an arg
+`-secretkey` is for cryptocurrencies that use edwards25519 curve. say if you wanna account on `mango markets`.  `[]` thing (used in `key.id`) is supported in mfc edition but not here. too long to be an arg

 for `bc1q` address you can import stuff from `compressor`.
 Even if you'd used uncompressed wif in `decompressor`
 `P2WPKH`